 At Home Options For Withdrawal Symptoms

-When you’re dependent on opiates, your body is used to having them in your system.
+When you’re dependent on opioids, your body is used to having them in your system.
 Your body might also build up a tolerance to many of the drug’s side effects, like skin dryness and constipation.
 Suddenly cutting yourself off from opiates may cause a strong reaction.

-If you try to go through withdrawal on your own, you’ll need to be prepared.
+If you try to go through withdrawal from opioids on your own, you’ll need to be prepared.
 Try to slowly taper off opiates before you go off them completely.
 This might limit the intensity of your withdrawal.
 However, given the compulsive nature of addiction, most people find self-regulated tapering to be impossible.
 It often leads to a full relapse into addiction.